Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 • Shoulder Shrugs

-Shoulder shrugs are a great way to release tension in the muscles of the shoulders and neck.
-They also help increase the range of motion in the shoulders.
+Shoulder shrugs are a great way to ease tension in the muscles of the shoulders and neck.
+They may also help increase the range of motion in the shoulders.

 To do shoulder shrugs: